-This 13sq km island is home to just 5000 residents and is popular with western hippies, revolutionaries and drop outs.
-Covered in a thick rug of jungle, the draw for tourists is the handful of relaxed villages, superb seafood restaurants and stretches of empty golden sands.
+This 13 square kilometer island is home to just 6,000 residents and is popular with western hippies, revolutionaries, and dropouts.
+Covered in a thick rug of jungle, the draw for tourists is the handful of relaxed villages, superb seafood restaurants, and stretches of empty golden sands.
 Most people come for a day trip, although there are a handful of guesthouses and one hotel on the island for overnight stays.

 Laidback Bars and Restaurants on Yung Shue Wan

 Lamma Island's main village is Yung Shue Wan, a small, one street community now stuffed with bars, restaurants, and shops selling picnic pieces.

 This appealingly ramshackle village is a great way to spend a few hours, either enjoying cake at an organic coffee shop or a cheap pint at the scattering of expat orientated bars.
 Don't expect the glitzy glamour of Central or Kowloon, the restaurants and bars here are easygoing back garden setups, but they have a charmingly unpretentious appeal.

 Hong Kong's Islands are famed for their seafood restaurants, and Lamma Island boasts some of the best.